Educating with Online Materials

 In this era of the empowered patient, you may have some patients who come to you with stacks of printouts from the Internet.
 But as you know, the quality of content is critical when choosing and using medical information from online and other media sources.

-As a physician, you are committed to providing patients with information that is trustworthy.
+As a health care provider, you are committed to providing patients with information that is trustworthy.
 When suggesting websites, offer those that rely on objective, independent sources of content, rather than sites built to promote a specific treatment or procedure.
 Refer patients to sites managed by medical associations or government agencies, such as the NIH.
 Look for sites with:

 Privacy policies that are easy to find and understand.